nandonyata/kerjaaja/README.md

 - **Convenience**: Quickly find reliable help for short-term or one-off tasks, without the hassle of lengthy hiring processes.
 - **Diverse Talent Pool**: Access a wide range of skills, from practical services to professional expertise.
 - **Localized Focus**: Designed to meet the unique needs of Indonesia’s job market.
-- **Supporting Local Growth**: By using KerjaKita, you’re helping to create opportunities for individuals in need, contributing to the growth and prosperity of both people and the nation.
+- **Supporting Local Growth**: By using KerjaAja, you’re helping to create opportunities for individuals in need, contributing to the growth and prosperity of both people and the nation.

 ---